Building Relationships

 2. Lend a hand!

 We invite folks to join us when we hand out supplies.
 If interested in serving, please contact La Puente’s Volunteer Coordination office at 719-587-3499 for more information.
+Alternatively, you can click HERE to go to our volunteer page and application form!

 3. Give Financially!